MASTER OF SCIENCE

 STAT 899 - PhD Thesis/Project (6)

-All students submit and successfuly defend a 6 unit project (STAT 898-6) based on a statistical analysis problem or on the development of new statistical methodology.
+All students submit and successfuly defend a six-unit project (STAT 898-6) based on a statistical analysis problem or on the development of new statistical methodology.
 See the Graduate General Regulations Section 1.10 for further information.

 Students with a good undergraduate background in statistics will normally complete the course work in four terms or fewer.
-The project, including the defense, is expected to require up to two terms.
+The project, including the defense, is expected to require up to two terms, including terms in which students are completing course requirements.
 Students with backgrounds in other disciplines, or with an inadequate background in statistics, may be required to complete certain undergraduate courses in the department in addition to the requirements listed above.

 Diploma in Financial Engineering